 Gas quality has three main aspects: gas specification, odorisation and pressure.
 Gas quality is controlled by parties in the physical supply chain, mainly gas producers and transporters.
 However, gas wholesalers and retailers also have legal responsibility for the quality of gas they sell, even though they do not themselves own or manage pipelines or facilities connected to pipelines.
-Gas Industry Co's purpose in publishing this document is to provide an overview of the various requirements pertaining to gas quality and how those requirements are fulfilled by parties in the gas supply chain.
+Gas Industry Co's purpose in publishing this Gas Quality Requirements and Procedures document is to provide an overview of the various requirements pertaining to gas quality and how those requirements are fulfilled by parties in the gas supply chain.
+It has been finalised following consideration of submissions received on a February 2015 draft of the document.